Sarah Yael Ciko

 towering trees bend toward the immense dusk sky of deepest blue

-wind through the leaves breathes praise to its creator
+wind through their leaves breathes praise to its creator

 make a skid mark with your bike